irungentoo/toxcore/docs/Avatars.md

 Given the Tox data directory described in STS Draft v0.1.0:

-  - Avatars are stored in a directory called "avatars" and named as "xxxxx.png", where "xxxxx" is the complete client id (but not friend address!) encoded as an uppercase hexadecimal string and "png" is the extension for the PNG avatar.
+  - Avatars are stored in a directory called "avatars" and named as "xxxxx.png", where "xxxxx" is the complete public key (but not friend address!) encoded as an uppercase hexadecimal string and "png" is the extension for the PNG avatar.
 As new image formats may be used in the future, clients should ensure no other file "xxxxx.*" exists.
 No file